mattangus/mattangus.github.io/Workshops/index.md

 # Creating Custom Operations in Tensorflow

-This workshop was hosted at the University of Waterloo.
-I hosted it as part of the course "Autonomous Driving Perception".
+I hosted this workshop at the University of Waterloo, as part of the course "Autonomous Driving Perception".

 The workshop was split into 5 parts.
 Each of those stages can be found on a different branch of the [github page](https://github.com/mattangus/TF-Custom-Op-Workshop).
 The slides for this workshop can be dowloaded [here]({{ site.url }}/downloads/CustomOperations.pdf).

-Unfortunitely the session was not recorded and the slides were designed to be an aid, not to stand alone.
+Unfortunately, the session was not recorded.
+The slides were designed to be an aid, not to stand alone.

 ### Skeleton